Menu Close

 Shelves of marzipan in Lübeck

-The Christmas market in Lübeck is both famous and popular.but we're a little too early to experience it.
-The Christmas market starts around 20 November and apparently you can enjoy things like roasted chestnuts, mulled wine, natural sweets and German sausages as well as shopping for toys, gifts and Christmas decorations.
+The Christmas market in Lübeck is both famous and popular, but we are a little too early to experience it.
+The Christmas market starts around 20 November and you can apparently enjoy things like roasted chestnuts, mulled wine, natural sweets and German sausages, as well as shop for toys, gifts and Christmas ornaments.

-We saw the unopened stalls just everywhere so we reckon there will be a big Christmas market!
-We had to content ourselves with walking around the streets and in the usual shops, which wasn't too bad either.
-Of course, we bought lots of marzipan because Christmas is approaching and what nice Christmas presents there will be.
+We saw the unopened stalls just about everywhere so we reckon it will be a great Christmas market!
+We had to content ourselves with walking around the streets and in the usual shops, which was not so bad either.
+Of course, we bought lots of marzipan for Christmas is approaching and what nice Christmas gifts it will be.

 Marsipan i Lubeck